chanwutk/I24-postprocessing-lite/README.md

 Project website: https://i24motion.org/.

 This work is in review.
 The prepint is available at https://arxiv.org/abs/2212.07907.

+If you use the code or techniques in this work, please consider the following citations in your publications.
+This allows us to aggregate statistics on the data use in publications:

+> Wang, Y., Gloudemans, G., Ji, J., Teoh, Z.N., Liu, L., Zachar, G., Barbour, W., Work, D.B., 2023.
+Automatic vehicle trajectory data reconstruction at scale. arXiv preprint arXiv:2212.07907.

+> Gloudemans, D., Wang, Y., Ji, J., Zachar, G., Barbour, W., Hall, E., Cebelak, M., Smith, L. and Work, D.B., 2023.
+I-24 MOTION: An instrument for freeway traffic science.
+Transportation Research Part C: Emerging Technologies, 155, p.104311.

+The bibtex version of the references are:
 ```
 @article{wang2023automatic,
       title={Automatic vehicle trajectory data reconstruction at scale},